The Most Iconic Food Fact from Every State

 Do you love digging in to a plate of spaghetti?
 Thank the farmers in the Sioux State.
 About 60 percent of the 75 million bushels of durum wheat produced annually to make pasta is grown in North Dakota.

 Chocolate gets messy in the summertime.
 So in 1912, Cleveland-based candy maker Clarence Crane came up with a sweet that could stand up to the heat.
 Crane borrowed a machine used by pharmacists to make pills and developed a new candy with a hole in the middle.
 In honor of its shape, he named it a Life Saver.
-Check out the most popular candy the year you were born.

 The onion burger dates to the 1920s, when a resourceful restaurant owner fried up a pile of shredded onions to make a small hamburger go a little further.
 These are the most iconic diners in every state.
 Have you been to the one in your home state?